jmswtlk/GitHub-ing/README.md

 Note: 03/17/2020 -- Lots of stuff to catch up on.
 And, various indications of doing right have come around the corner.

+Note: 03/28/2010 -- Mention needs to be made of the Covid-19 shuffling that we see.
+Meanwhile, spring keeps coming foward.